 “Finding all these vibrant, living neon signs helped me fall in love with the city again.”

-This week, Thomas E. Rinadli published his book, “New York Neon,” which offers a photo tour of 200 signs with historical details on the each sign’s origin.
+This week, Thomas E. Rinadli published his book, “New York Neon,” which offers a photo tour of 200 signs including the details of each sign’s origin.
 Last fall, Kirsten Hively launched a free iPhone app called Project Neon, which allows users to locate, rate, and learn a little of the personal history of 120 New York signs.
 But the rising neon nostalgia isn’t limited to the Big Apple.
-A month ago, the Neon Museum, which preserves and showcases the spectacular animated neon casino signs from the mid-century Las Vegas strip, finally opened its doors after 16 years of planning.
+A month ago, the Neon Museum, which preserves the spectacular animated neon casino signs from the mid-century Las Vegas strip, finally opened its doors after 16 years of planning.

 We talked to Hively, an architect by trade who started snapping photos of classic New York neon signs two years ago this December.
 In the following year, she launched her Project Neon blog, a Google map, and a Kickstarter that raised more than $5,000 for her app.
 She explained why neon signs have such an irresistible allure that she’s felt compelled to photograph more than 800 so far.